asyncvlsi/actflow/README.md

 * The system should have zlib installed
 * The system should have the macro pre-processing package m4 installed

 The expression optimization library requires [yosys](https://github.com/YosysHQ/yosys) to be installed on your system.
 While this does not impact building the flow, logic optimization launches the `yosys` executable and will fail if it cannot find the executable.
+The README provided by yosys has detailed installation instructions.

 ## Steps